 In Egypt, around 2,000 tweets mentioned the rainbow motif, most of them critical.
 Some users even went so far as to sarcastically blame a weekend storm on users who turned their profile pics multi-coloured.
 But not all reaction was negative.
 Egyptian TV presenter Muna Iraqi commented: "[I support people's] right to live and love freely, without any persecution."

 Of course, it also should be noted that same-sex marriage is by no means universally popular in the US - about two-fifths of Americans oppose it, according to the Pew Research Center.

-"I'm 100% against gay marriage," tweeted Joshua Taipale.
+"I'm 100% against gay marriage," one American tweeted.
 "I have gay friends and they're great ppl; it's not personal.
 But U.S. can't decide.
 Should be state-by-state."

 Reporting by Olga Bugorkova and Ghada Tantawi